syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 # Axis

-Charts typically have two axes, a vertical (Y) axis and a horizontal (X) axis, that are used to measure and categorize data.
+Charts typically have two axes, a vertical (y) axis and a horizontal (x) axis, that are used to measure and categorize data.

-A vertical(Y) axis always supports numerical scale, and a horizontal(X) axis supports the following types of scales:
+A vertical(y) axis always supports numerical scale, and a horizontal(x) axis supports the following types of scales:

 * Category
 * Numeric